Expatria-Technologies/grblhal_probe_plugin/README.md

 - Set PROBE_CONNECTED on T99.
 - Set PROBE_CONNECTED with M401 and clear with M402 mcodes.
 - Allow hard limits to be enabled during tool probe.
+- Enable an alternate input for toolsetter.

 In future:
-- Enable alternate input for toolsetter.
 - Set jog exclusion zone around toolsetter.